unl-ml-art/generative-audio-ClassyChaseex/README.md

 Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
 - nirvana_background_generation4.wav (This is the fully generated AI track for the chosen song.)
-- nirvana_isolated_local.wav (This is the isolated audio I edited out of Nirvana's song "In Bloom".)
+- nirvana_isolated_local.wav (This file is not present in the repository because it is too large, but I will try to add it to the Canvas post if possible.
+It is the isolated audio I edited out of Nirvana's song "In Bloom".
+If you listen to that song, just imagine it being all vocals with no music in the background and that is basically what this file is.)
 - Nirvana_Remix_3.wav (This is fully edited final product.
 There are actually two backing tracks put together here and blended to give a little more variety between the tracks.
 The isolated lyrics from "In Bloom" are edited onto the backing track and edited in a way that best matches up with the audio sample.)

 ## Technical Notes